smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 There are 4 types of finalization observers:

 #### 1. Conditional Finalization
-Processes agreed eligible samples from previous observations.
+Processes agreed eligible samples from previous observations, served via the proposal queue.

 #### 2. Log Trigger
 Processes log triggers that were found by log provider.

 #### 3. Log Recovery Finalization
-Processes agreed eligible recovery logs from previous observations.
+Processes agreed eligible recovery logs from previous observations, served via the proposal queue.

 #### 4. Retry
 Processes retryable payloads from the retry queue.